-Nicol joined us for the first episode.
-Let’s listen in as Sue attempts to bring her daughter up to speed with the Black Guardian trilogy:
+Nicol joins us for the first episode.
+Let’s look in as Sue attempts to bring her daughter up to speed with the Black Guardian trilogy…

 Sue: So the Doctor’s companions are Tegan – she’s Australian – and…

 Sue: And an alien called Turlough.
 He looks like a public schoolboy.
 It’s complicated.
 Anyway, Turlough is trying to kill the Doctor, but the Doctor doesn’t actually know that yet.